octolaba/indexit/docs/qmd. claude-opus-4.7-xhigh/security.md

 ```

 `scriptDir` is `dirname(fileURLToPath(import.meta.url))` — the
-install path of qmd's own JS bundle.
+install path of QMD's own JS bundle.
 Not runtime-user input.
 Only an
-issue if qmd is installed in a path containing shell metacharacters
+issue if QMD is installed in a path containing shell metacharacters
 (e.g. `/Users/foo/qmd build/`).
 The result is wrapped in
 `try { … } catch { }`, so a failure is silently swallowed; the worst
 outcome is the version banner missing the short SHA.